Research

 JEL Codes: G32, G41

-Presentations: 2021 Academy of Behavioral Finance & Economics Annual Meeting*, Middle Tennessee State University*, 2021 Southern Finance Association Annual Meeting*, 2022 Annual Meeting of the Southwestern Finance Association*, Illinois State University*, University of Alabama in Huntsville*
+Presentations: 2021 Academy of Behavioral Finance & Economics Annual Meeting*, Middle Tennessee State University*, 2021 Southern Finance Association Annual Meeting*, 2022 Southwestern Finance Association Annual Meeting*, Illinois State University*, University of Alabama in Huntsville*

-Abstract: We examine how the exemption of short sale uptick tests due to the Regulation SHO pilot program affects managers’ decisions to abandon value-reducing acquisition attempts.
+Abstract: This paper studies the effect of short selling on corporate managers from 2002 through 2010.
+We examine how the exemption of short sale uptick tests due to the Regulation SHO pilot program affects managers’ decisions to abandon value-reducing acquisition attempts.
 We find that when deciding whether to abandon value-reducing acquisition attempts during the program, managers of pilot firms, whose stocks are less subject to short selling impediments, are more sensitive to stock price changes than managers of nonpilot firms.
 We find no difference in managers’ sensitivity prior to nor post SHO.
-These results highlight a cost of short selling restrictions: market prices become less informative.
-The message is that regulators should consider the loss of market information when weighing the costs and benefits of restrictions on the trading of market participants.
+These results indicate that, despite their dislike of short sellers, managers believe that the level of informativeness from capital markets is superior when short sellers are less impeded.

 Keywords: Short Sale Restrictions, Short Selling, Regulation SHO, Pilot Program